Why did Chris Eubank Jr egg Conor Benn and what happened with the failed drugs tests?

 The build has been extremely heated, with one moment in particular spiking mainstream interest

-Chris Eubank Jr and Conor Benn will finally share the ring in one of the most anticipated fights in British boxing on Saturday.
+Chris Eubank Jr and Conor Benn will finally share the ring in one of the most anticipated fights in British boxing tonight.

 The fierce rivals will clash at Tottenham Hotspur Stadium, more than three decades after their fathers Chris Sr and Nigel Benn settled their own bitter grudge, and two-and-a-half years after Eubank Jr vs Benn was initially due to take place.